-The board of directors of the Company (the "Board") has a primary role in overseeing the management of the Group's sustainability issues.
+The Board has a primary role in overseeing the management of the Group's sustainability issues.
 During the year, the Board and the ESG Working Group spent significant time in evaluating the impact of ESG-related risks on our operation and formulating relevant policy in dealing with the risks.
 The oversight of the Board is to ensure the management to have all the right tools and resources to oversee the ESG issues in the context of strategy and long-term value creation.